 - 1. Commit or abort all on-going transactions. - 2.
 Pause all database writes. - 3.
 Force a checkpoint.
-See Checkpoints (page 53) for details. - 4.
+See Checkpoints (page 66) for details. - 4.
 Copy all your database files to the backup location.
 Note that you can simply copy all of the database files, or you can determine which database files have been written during the lifetime of the current logs.
-To do this, use either the DbEnv::log_archive() method with the DB_ARCH_DATA option, or use the db_archive command with the -s option.
+To do this, use either the Environment.getArchiveDatabases(), method or use the db_archive command with the -s option.

 However, be aware that backing up just the modified databases only works if you have all of your log files.
-If you have been removing log files for any reason then using log_archive() can result in an unrecoverable backup because you might not be notified of a database file that was modified.
+If you have been removing log files for any reason then using getArchiveDatabases(), can result in an unrecoverable backup because you might not be notified of a database file that was modified.